gjbex/IO-performance/source-code/data-generation/README.md

 ### Image data generation

 1. `create_image_data.sh`: Bash script to generate an image file based on a template (`template.tif`).
 An annotation is superimposed on the resulting image.
 1. `template.tif`: template image to use as a background.
 1. `convert_tiff_to_numpy.py`: Python script to convert a TIFF image to a NumPy array, saved as a `.npy` file.
+1. `concat_numpy_to_hdf5.py`: Python script to store NumPy arrays in an HDF5 file.